 The first and the most challenging task for every new blogger is to decide what to blog about.

 In other words, their first challenge is to find the perfect niche.
-You must have heard or read this hundreds of times.
+You must have heard or read this hundred of times.

 But trust me, your blogging career will go nowhere if you fail to choose the niche that truly interests you.